-- Review of overall farm plan; - Annual scoring of habitats; - Annual whole target area assessment for bonus; - Annual submission of results of habitat scoring and whole target area assessment; - Drafting and submission of annual works plans.
+- Review of and submission of each allocated farm plan; - Annual scoring of habitats (where applicable); - Annual submission of results of habitat scoring; - Drafting and submission of annual works plans; - Submission of payment claims.

 On approval to work on the Project, advisors will be required to abide to a CORNCRAKE/ TRAONACH LIFE Advisors Code of Conduct.
 Advisors who consistently fail to attend training (by missing two or more refresher courses), who are found to have knowingly falsified payment claims or other information, or who fail to co-operate with the Project Team, or are found to be in breach of the Advisors Code of Conduct may have their approval to work on the Project revoked.